FAQs

 The best way to apply is with your finger.

-1. Put two pumps (1 g) on your finger.
+1. Put two pea-sized amounts on your finger.
 Insert into the vagina and use what's remaining and apply it on the vulva (clitoris to anus) OR

-2. Put one pump (.5 g) on your finger and insert into vagina + then put another pump (.5 g) on your finger and apply to the vulva.
+2. Put one pea-sized amount on your finger and insert into vagina + then put another pea-sized amount on your finger and apply to the vulva.

-Although we recommend doses, you can't get it wrong.
+Although we recommend doses, it's a non-prescription moisturizer where you can decide on the protocol best for you; you can't get it wrong.

-We have members who use 2 g per day to start, knowing they can taper back to
+We have members who use sometimes 3 times per day to start, knowing they can taper back to

 - 09